 - (a) The Physician Services Committee will maintain terms of reference for the conduct of its business that will include a requirement for the use of formal agendas for its meetings, notice of meetings with agendas, formal resolutions and minutes of its meetings and decisions.
-Any changes to the terms of reference will be subject to adoption by consensus decision. - (b) The Government and the BCMA will determine the frequency of meetings of the Physician Services Committee. - (c) The Physician Services Committee will make all decisions and recommendations by consensus decision, whether or not a consensus decision is expressly called for by any other provision of this Agreement.
+Any changes to the terms of reference will be subject to adoption by consensus decision. - (b) The Physician Services Committee will meet within one month following the signing of this Agreement, at which time the Physician Services Committee will determine its annual meeting schedule and advise the Joint Clinical Committee co-chairs of this schedule. - (c) The Physician Services Committee will make all decisions and recommendations by consensus decision, whether or not a consensus decision is expressly called for by any other provision of this Agreement.